thomassmith235/thomassmith235.github.io/_pages/about.md

 To celebrate the art of baking and support local bakeries by sharing their stories and creations with the world.

 ### Contact Us
 Have questions or suggestions?
-Feel free to [get in touch](/#contact).
-We'd love to hear from you!
+Feel free to get in touch at londonbakeryguide1@gmail.com We'd love to hear from you!